From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis: Preliminaries and context

+Heaps' law (\ref{Heaps}) is widely viewed as a direct consequence of Zipf's law (\ref{Zipf}) with $\beta_V=1/\alpha_Z$ but there are some complications, which we will inspect further.
+A naive estimation often yields $\alpha_Z\approx 1$ and $\beta_V\approx 0.8$ for million-token corpora (novel-sized texts).
+There are also problems with languages that use the ideographic script \citep{TanakaIshii21}.

-\emph{Hilberg's hypothesis.} A reinterpretation of Shannon's early findings from 1950's \citep{Shannon48, Shannon51}, Hilberg's hypothesis, also called Hilberg's law, was developed around 1990's \citep{Hilberg90, EbelingNicolis92, BialekNemenmanTishby01b, CrutchfieldFeldman03, Debowski06, Debowski11b}.
-It posits that the block entropy of the first $t$ word tokens contains a sublinear power-law component,
+\paragraph{Hilberg's hypothesis.} A reinterpretation of Shannon's early findings from 1950's \citep{Shannon48, Shannon51}, Hilberg's hypothesis, also called Hilberg's law, was developed around 1990's, mostly in the physics of complex systems \citep{Hilberg90, EbelingNicolis92, BialekNemenmanTishby01b, CrutchfieldFeldman03, Debowski06, Debowski11b}.
+According to this hypothesis, for a stationary process $(X_t)_{t\in\mathbb{Z}}$ that models text in natural language, the block entropy of the first $t$ word tokens contains a sublinear power-law component,